Skip to main content

 Only take antibiotics as prescribed by your doctor.

-Keep precisely to the dosage and the duration of treatment prescribed.
+Follow exactly the dosage and the duration of treatment prescribed.
 Never skip a dose.
-If you experience side effects, contact your doctor, dentist or pharmacy.
+If you experience side effects, contact your doctor, dentist or pharmacists.

 Return any leftover antibiotics to your pharmacy or doctor’s surgery.

 Don’t keep any leftover antibiotics at home, and don’t take these for any other illness.
-Don’t pass your antibiotics on to any other person.
-And never dispose of them via your sewage or household waste.
+Don’t share your antibiotics with any other person.
+And never dispose of them via wastewater or household waste.